 Anti-money laundering legislation requires each European Union (EU) Member State to establish a Central Register of Beneficial Ownership of Trusts (CRBOT).

 The purpose of the CRBOT is to help prevent money laundering and terrorist financing by improving transparency on who ultimately owns and controls Irish trusts.

 The CRBOT will contain details of relevant trusts and their beneficial owners.
 Trustees need to submit these details to Revenue, who will manage the CRBOT.

 You can find information on how to register in the How to register for CRBOT section.

 Revenue’s role in managing the CRBOT is separate from its role in tax and customs administration.
 Revenue records will not be used to update the register.
 The CRBOT is a standalone register and each trust will be given a separate Trust Register number.

 Revenue has appointed Mr Patrick O’Connor as the Registrar.
 The Registrar is supported by a number of Assistant Registrars.

-For information on who will access the CRBOT and why, see the inspecting the CRBOT section.
+You can find information on who will access the CRBOT, and why, in the Inspecting the CRBOT section.

 The legislation that specifically applies to the CRBOT is: